mootools/mootools-more/Docs/Interface/Keyboard.md

 	Keyboard.stop(event)

-### Methods
+### Returns

+* (*object*) This instance of [Keyboard][]

 Keyboard Method: activate {#Keyboard:activate}
 ------------------------------------

 Activates the events managed by this instance.
+Note that this steals focus from any sibling keyboard, effectively deactivating it and its children.

 ### Syntax